 - 'Teilleistung' T-BGU-106759 with written examination according to § 4 Par.
-2 No. 1
+2 No. 1 details about the learning control see at the 'Teilleistung'

 Students are able to describe and analyze interactive water management processes (water-air and water-solid).
 They are able to assign these basic interactive processes to engineering tasks and carry out the dimensioning of hydraulic structures with suitable approaches.
 Based on the acquired process knowledge, they are able to analyze the different results of these dimensioning in a critical manner.